 We regularly monitor our progress towards our goal of attracting, developing and retaining a more diverse workforce.
 Over the last several years, we have made consistent gains in female and minority representation in the workforce and in management.
 In 2022, the company enhanced sick time eligibility for new employees.
 We also increased the number of observed holidays by adding the Martin Luther King, Jr. holiday for all employees.

-Entergy’s equal employment opportunity or EEO-1 consolidated report is available here.
+View Entergy's equal employment opportunity or EEO-1 consolidated report here.

 We have a comprehensive and inclusive recruitment and hiring strategy that includes college recruiting efforts and partnerships with diverse community organizations and educational institutions.
 We have partnered with key organizations, such as National Society of Black Engineers, Society of Women Engineers, the American Association of Black Engineers, the National Utility Diversity Council, the Center for Energy Workforce Development, and veterans’ organizations with a focus on attracting a diverse talent pool.
 To support the need for technology-related skills, we were the lead sponsor of and active participant in Black Tech NOLA 2022, the inclusive innovation conference of the New Orleans Black Tech Collective.
 For six consecutive years, the U.S. Department of Labor has recognized Entergy as a recipient of the HIRE Vets Medallion Award, which honors exceptional achievement in veteran employment and recognizes our commitment to workforce development and military and diversity recruiting.

 We’re committed to investing and supporting educational outcomes.
 Since 2018, we have contributed more than $7.4 million to historically black colleges and universities in our service area for facility and curriculum improvements, technology, scholarships, and internship and mentoring programs.
 We are creating pipeline of opportunities for engineers of color to enter our workforce as evidenced by our ongoing partnerships with HBCUs.
-Entergy was recognized by the Mississippi Association of Partners in Education with the 2022 Governors Award with the Energy Academy recognizing Mississippi’s top school-community partnerships and placed sixth in the Diversity Impact Awards during the 2022 Global ERG Summit.
+Entergy was recognized by the Mississippi Association of Partners in Education with the 2022 Governors Award with the Energy Academy recognizing Mississippi’s top school-community partnerships.

 We designed summer camps promoting science, technology, engineering and math or STEM curriculum to bring awareness and knowledge for future career development in the utility industry.
 Entergy had two STEM camps in 2022 — held at Jackson State University and in Claiborne County, Mississippi.
 Students ranged from fourth grade to engineering college students.
 Introducing the utility industry through hands-on STEM activities at an early age enhances enthusiasm, interest and exposure.